Decryptu/DecryptGPT/README.md

-# EdgarGPT
+# DecryptGPT

-EdgarGPT is an advanced Discord bot developed by Decrypt, utilizing the `discord.js` library along with OpenAI's latest models including GPT-4o, GPT-4.1, and o3.
+DecryptGPT is an advanced Discord bot developed by Decrypt, utilizing the `discord.js` library along with OpenAI's latest models including GPT-4o, GPT-4.1, and o3.
 The bot features image generation and editing capabilities using GPT-Image-1, voice message transcription with Whisper, and comprehensive document processing.
 Designed specifically for medical students and professionals, Edgar provides academic assistance and AI-powered conversations in French, making it ideal for advanced medical revisions and study sessions.

 ## Features